Emsley1d/Interview_Exercise/README.md

 * Possible registration/login options.
 * Though CSS isn't my priority (I would rather focus on the functionality as it is more difficult) it would be nice to find a PHP library to improve the appearance of the forms.
 * Get the calculate time taken function working.
-* When a new job type is added the success message "employee succesfully aqdded" appears.
+* When an employee is removed, a new job type added, or a job type delected the success message "employee succesfully added" appears.
 * Potentially add a delete button to the report page to allow users to delete records.
+* Potentially add an export button to the report page to allow users to export records to excel.